hpacheco/ses/labs/Lab2.md

 ```
 </details>

-The file [maze-klee.c](../c/misc/maze/maze-klee.c) is a slightly modified version of it with symbolic inputs.
-We also introduce a KLEE-specific assertion when the maze is solved, to make it easier to distinguish when KLEE finds a solution.
+The file [maze-klee.c](../c/misc/maze/maze-klee.c) is a slightly modified version: we introduce a KLEE-specific assertion when the maze is solved, to make it easier to distinguish when KLEE finds a solution.
 Compile the symbolic program for KLEE and run it.
+This time, we make the input a symbolic string with size 30 using command-line arguments.

 <details>
 <summary>Result</summary>